Aandhi: Filming

 Like most of Gulzar's films, including Mausam and Ijaazat, the narrative of Aandhi also unfolds through various flashbacks.
 The film was almost shot together with Mausam, with Sanjeev Kumar playing the lead of an old man in both the films.
 Though Aandhi was released first, it ran into political controversy and portions of it has to be reshot, meanwhile Mausam was completed and released.
 The songs of the film were shot at various locations in Jammu and Kashmir state, like "Tum Aa Gaye Ho" was shot around Pari Mahal gardens in Srinagar, the classic "Tere Bina Zindagi Se" at the ruined 7th-8th century Martand Sun Temple, near Anantnag, while "Is Mod Se Jaate Hai" was shot at Pahalgam.
-Most of the songs have architectural ruins as a backdrop, depicting brokeness.
+Most of the songs have architectural ruins as a backdrop, depicting brokenness.
 Gulzar's family, wife actress Raakhee and daughter young Meghna Gulzar accompanied him on the shooting in Kashmir, however upon the return Rakhee and Gulzar separated.

 Themes and influences

 In her memoir, daughter Meghna mentioned that Gulzar's wife Rakhee had once said to him, "Agar aap shayar na hote, to bade hi ordinary hote" (If you weren't a poet, you would have been very ordinary), this line was paraphrased and spoken by Aarti Devi to her husband in the film.
-The film looks at the life of a career-minded woman in the political arena, which is large dominated by men.
+The film looks at the life of a career-minded woman in the political arena, which is largely dominated by men.
 Aarti inherits the legacy of her ambitious politician father, and comes in conflict with her role as dutiful wife.
 Soon she has to make choices to resolve the conflicts, and part ways with her husband, giving career rather duty as a daughter precedence over her personal life.
 When they meet again after nine years of separation, the dominating personality created under influence of her father has mellow and wisdom risen and she sees what she has missed.
 Yet she finds herself at a choice point once again, should she give up her political career or settle for matrimonial life.
 Aandhi takes on a feminist theme, also taken up in Ray's Mahanagar before, as it questions the price women often have to pay for political aspirations or career aspiration for that matter, when her unambitious hotel manager husband refuses to support.

 It also satirizes the political opportunism in Indian democracy, where politicians visit the common man only every five years, at the time of elections.
 Through the lines of the song "Salaam kijiye aali janaab aaye hain, ye paanch saalon ka dene hisaab aaye hain.
 (Bow to the masters..
 They have come after five years...).